Postural Orthostatic Tachycardia Syndrome (POTS)

 Yes, this all sounds awful, and the point is that it can be.
 There is no cure yet, but there is exciting research happening, and many treatment options.
 You grieve, you adapt and you persist!
 Your health might even improve over time…

-Quality of life assessments have shown that living with POTS can be like living with dialysis for kidney failure.
-You can look totally normal, but every-day life is challenging.
+Quality of life assessments show that living with POTS can be like living with congestive heart failure or dialysis for kidney failure.
+You may look totally normal, but every-day life is challenging.

 - Chronically fatigued.
 Exerting yourself can leave you (in no exaggeration) exhausted for days afterward.
 For some, exertion means just trying to walk around the house, for others it might be what looks like a light workout on a reclined bike.